Healthy Homes Assessment Bluff Hill

 Insulation Bluff Hill

-Insulation needs to be in compliance with the R-values of your area.
+Insulation needs to meet the R-values that are appropriate for your region.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Bluff Hill Moisture Ingress & Drainage

-Learn more about this Healthy Homes moisture ingress and drainage standard.
+Learn more about the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection